+Earth science elective

-07 Units BIO 121/123 General Bio 122/124 logy and laboratory 2 • Four other courses (200 level and above, the advisement of the biology department , Total minor units 6
+BIO 121/123 General Biology and laboratory 122/124

+Four other courses (200 level and above, two with labs) with

+the advisement of the biology department chairperson 4

+Total minor units

 BIO 101 - Human Biology (NS)

 A study of the basic functions of the human body in health and disease.
 This course is designed to increase the student's understanding of elementary human physiology.
 It will emphasize the functional aspects of the body at the cellular, organ, and organ system levels.
 It is designed as a terminal nonlaboratory course for nonscience students.